 Meanwhile, if you don’t feel better after 12-24 hours or if your symptoms get worse, contact your GP or out-of-hours service.
 Mastitis can cause an infection in the breast, which means you may need a course of antibiotics.

 Failing to treat infective mastitis promptly – or if the infection doesn’t respond to antibiotics combined with frequent feeding – can lead to a breast abscess.
 If this happens, you may need an operation to have the abscess drained.

+There are several symptoms and causes of thrush — pregnancy being one of them.
 Severe pain in both nipples or breasts for up to an hour after a feed may be a sign that you’ve developed thrush.
 This happens when the yeast Candida albicans gets into your nipple or breast (often a result of having cracked nipples), causing a candida infection.
 Your baby can also develop thrush in their mouth – signs include white spots in their mouth, a white film on their lips and they may seem unsettled while feeding.